The ultimate guide to on-page SEO in 2025

 • Language should be simple and easily understandable.

-Chapter 3 – tags
+Chapter 3 – Optimizing HTML Tags

 Tags are important to rank a webpage.
 This doesn’t mean that you should have a lot of technical knowledge.
 But it is necessary that you should have a little bit knowledge about what on-page tags and how they are important for on-page ranking.